Focus Sessions

 - What would you do differently?

-Session 4: International proposals and grants
+Session 6: International proposals and grants

-- Writing a research grant with an international collaborator: Panel
+- Writing a research grant with an international collaborator: panel

-- Pre-awards office – budget preparation
+- Pre-awards office – Proposal development process, budget prep, onboarding international sub-awardees

 - Challenges and opportunities with international collaborators

-Session 9: Promotion and Tenure (P&T)
+Session 7: Promotion and Tenure

 - How does international work help with P&T?